Historical background of the New Testament: Sadducees and Pharisees in the Roman period

 During this period serious theological differences emerged between the Sadducees and Pharisees.
 Whereas Sadducees favored a limited interpretation of the Torah, Pharisees debated new applications of the law and devised ways for all Jews to incorporate purity practices (hitherto limited to the Jerusalem Temple, see also Ministry of Jesus#Ritual cleanliness) in their everyday lives.
 Unlike the Sadducees, the Pharisees also believed in (and introduced) the concept of the Resurrection of the Dead in a future, Messianic Age or World to Come.
-These beliefs seem to have influenced Christians' belief in a resurrected Jesus.

 New prophets

 During this time a number of individuals claimed to be prophets, in the tradition of Elijah and Elisha.
 The Talmud provides two examples of such Jewish miracle workers around the time of Jesus.
 Mishnah Ta'anit 3:8 tells of "Honi the Circledrawer" who, in the middle of the 1st century BCE, was famous for his ability to successfully pray for rain.
 On one occasion when God did not answer his prayer, he drew a circle in the dust, stood inside it, and informed God that he would not move until it rained.
 When it began to drizzle, Honi told God that he was not satisfied and expected more rain; it then began to pour.
 He explained that he wanted a calm rain, at which point the rain calmed to a normal rain.

 Mishnah Berakot 5:5 tells of Hanina ben Dosa, who in the generation following Jesus cured Gamaliel's son by prayer (compare with Matthew 8: 5–13).
 A later story (In the Babylonian Talmud, Berakot 33a) tells of a lizard that used to injure passers-by.
 Hanina ben Dosa came and put his heel over the hole; the lizard bit him and died.

 Such men were respected for their relationship with God but not considered especially saintly; their abilities were seen as one more unknowable thing and not deemed a result of any ultra-strict observance of Jewish law.
 These men were sometimes doubted, often respected, and even (according to Géza Vermes) addressed by their followers as "lord" — but never considered "saviors" or "messiahs."